Diseases & Conditions

 Imaging Tests

-If your doctor suspects an ankle fracture, they will order one or more of the following imaging tests to diagnose and evaluate the fracture
+If your doctor suspects an ankle fracture, they will order X-rays to diagnose and evaluate the fracture

 X-rays.
-Most ankle fractures can be diagnosed with X-rays.
-X-rays provide images of dense structures such as bone.
+Most ankle fractures can be diagnosed with X-rays, which provide images of bone.
 They can show where the bones are broken and if any of the bones are out of place (displaced).
 They can also show how many pieces of broken bone there are.
-Your doctor may also take X-rays of the leg and foot to make sure there are no other injuries.
+Your doctor may also take X-rays of your leg and foot to make sure there are no other injuries.

 Depending on the type of ankle fracture, your doctor may put pressure on the ankle and take a special X-ray called a stress X-ray.
-This X-ray is done to determine if the syndesmosis (area between the lower tibia and fibula) is injured.
+A stress X-ray is an X-ray taken while you are standing on the ankle.
+This X-ray will help the doctor see whether you have a stable fracture that does not require surgery or a fracture that is more unstable and therefore requires surgery.

 Computed tomography (CT) scan.
 A CT scan provides detailed cross-sectional X-ray images of the ankle and is sometimes done to further evaluate the ankle injury.
-It is helpful in evaluating the extent of the injury to the ankle joint.
+It is helpful for evaluating the extent of the injury to the ankle joint and for planning surgery if surgery is needed.

 Magnetic resonance imaging (MRI) scan.
-MRI scans provide high-resolution images of both bones and soft tissue structures, like ligaments.
-Because MRI scans are more sensitive than other imaging tests, they may be used to detect ligaments injuries.
+MRI scans are rarely needed for ankle fractures.
+Because MRI scans can show soft tissues better than other imaging tests, they may be used to see if there are any ligament injuries.

 Treatment of ankle fractures depends on the type and severity of the injury.